antea/IFC.JAVA/README.md

 # IFC.JAVA
-Java class library for IFC2x3_TC1 serialization into STEP files.
+Library for IFC2x3_TC1 serialization into STEP files.
 The library is not complete, classes were generated automatically and are mostly broken, I fixed only the ones I needed to use.
 A quick way to spot a broken class is looking at its fields, if none are annotated then it's probably broken.

-To serialize an `IfcProject`, you should pass it to `Serialize.serialize(IfcProject project)`, this will generate the DATA section of the IFC STEP file.
+To serialize an `IfcProject`, you should pass it to `Serializer.serialize(Header, IfcProject, String)`.

 Some notes on the implementation:
 + classes having constructors with lots of parameters that can be null contain